-"I wish to be left alone.
+"I wish to be left alone!

+Since you ask me what

+I wish gentleman, and

-I don't make myself
+that is my answer.
+I don't

-merry at Christmas, and
+make myself merry at

-I can't afford to make
+Christmas, and I can't

-idle people merry.
-My
+afford to make idle people

-taxes help to support
+merry.
+I help to support

-the establishments I
+the establishments I have

-have mentioned: they
+mentioned.
+They cost

-cost enough, and those
+enough, and those who

-who are badly off must
+are badly off must go

-go there."
+there."